michalc/OpenTTDLab/README.md

 - `final_screenshot_directory=None`

    The directory to save a PNG screenshot of the entire map at the end of each run.
-Each is named in the format `<seed>.png`, where `<seed>` is the run's seed of the random number generator.
+Each is named in the format `<seed>.png`, where `<seed>` is the experiment's seed of the random number generator.
 If `None`, then no screenshots are saved.

    For technical reasons, a window will briefly appear while each screenshot is being saved.
 This can be avoided when running on Linux if `xvfb-run` is installed and available in the path.